myprogrammerpersonality/image-recognition/FineTuning-PreTrained/README.md

 It replaces the last layer of the model (classifier layer) to adjust it to our problem number of classes.

 ## input data requirements:
-Your image should be placed in separate folders based on the train/val/test set.
-In each folder, you need to have a `label.csv` file that has two-column, the first, Path, includes the path to images, and the second column contains the labels.
+Images should be placed in seprate folder based on train/val/test.

+In each folder should be a file called label.csv that has two column:
+1-image path 2-image label

+image name doesn't matter!

+Binary Classification uses CrossEntropyLoss.